Best food for cats with asthma! Cats with asthma can have trouble breathing, and many of the symptoms mirror those of their human counterparts.

 ◉ Support immune system

 ◉ High-fat content (only one flavor is low in fat)

 ◉ Carrots added

-Whiskas are a good option if you’re looking for lower-cost cat food that can also help your asthma-stricken cat.
+Whiskas is a good option if you’re looking for lower-cost cat food that can also help your asthma-stricken cat.
 It’s formulated to provide balanced nutrition with constant energy throughout the day.

 It has a natural chicken flavor, making it easier to transition to as your cat adjusts.
 It also contains grains and no artificial flavors or colors, so it’s good for cats with grain sensitivities.

-Whiskas is made in the USA and comes in various flavors so that you can pick and choose.
+Whiskas are made in the USA and come in various flavors so that you can pick and choose.

 ◉ The natural chicken flavor that cats will love